arpolek/cka/oreilly/README.md

-# files for my CKA online course
+# files for my CKA course on Oreilly